 Chocolate Ganache Frosting

 This frosting also came to me in my dream.
 It is very easy to make, just be sure not to cook at too high a temperature otherwise the chocolate will burn.
-Now, if you are not interested in chocolate on top of chocolate then you can use the sugar-free frosting in this post instead.
+Now, if you are not interested in chocolate on top of chocolate then you can use the refined sugar-free frosting in this post instead.

 1/2 cup Dagoba Chocodrops (about 3 ounces)